Sustainability of Digital Formats

 Normal rendering Good support.

-Clarity (high image resolution) Moderate to very good, given that this is a format for compression.
+Clarity (high image resolution) Moderate to very good, given that this is a format for lossy compression.
 Outcome will depend on the type and extent of compression, and the encoder used.

 Functionality beyond normal rendering The MPEG-2 transport stream permits the multiplexing of multiple programs.

-File type signifiers Explanation of format description terms
+File type signifiers and format identifiers Explanation of format description terms

 Tag Value Note

-Filename extension mpg, mpeg
+Filename extension mpg

 There is no explicit MPEG-2 file format; MPEG-2 content "ready to be delivered" is exchanged in a de facto file format that may carry one of these extensions.